michav1510/Machine-Learning-Operations/README.md

 * Register of the [bankmarketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
 This dataset contains data about bank marketing campaigns based on phone calls to potential clients.
 The campaign has as target to convince the potential clients to make a term deposit with the bank.
 We seek to predict whether or not the potential client would accept to make a term deposit with the bank.

-* Running AutoML classification from Azure ML studio.
+* Running AutoML and choose classification from Azure ML studio.
 This will run many algorithms and finds the best algorithm based on the accuracy.

 * Deploying the best model.
 We choose the best model and deploy it, a REST endpoint will be made.